 - Tunnel Race – dodge obstacles through a text-based cavern.

 - Joystick Calibration – optimize your entertainment device.

-Brian Wiser is a long-time consultant, enthusiast and historian of Apple, the Apple II and Macintosh.
+Brian Wiser is a producer of books, films, games, and events, as well as a long-time consultant, enthusiast and historian of Apple, the Apple II and Macintosh.
 Steve Wozniak and Steve Jobs, as well as Creative Computing, Nibble, InCider, and A+ magazines were early influences.
-Brian designed, edited, and co-produced many books including: Graphically Speaking: Enhanced Edition, Nibble Viewpoints: Business Insights From The Computing Revolution, Cyber Jack: The Adventures of Robert Clardy and Synergistic Software, Synergistic Software: The Early Games, The Colossal Computer Cartoon Book: Enhanced Edition, What’s Where in the Apple: Enhanced Edition, and The WOZPAK: Special Edition – an important Apple II historical book with Steve Wozniak’s restored original, technical handwritten notes.
+Brian designed, edited, and co-produced dozens of books including: Graphically Speaking: Enhanced Edition, Nibble Viewpoints: Business Insights From The Computing Revolution, Cyber Jack: The Adventures of Robert Clardy and Synergistic Software, Synergistic Software: The Early Games, The Colossal Computer Cartoon Book: Enhanced Edition, What’s Where in the Apple: Enhanced Edition, and The WOZPAK: Special Edition – an important Apple II historical book with Steve Wozniak’s restored original, technical handwritten notes.

 In 2005, Brian was cast as an extra in Joss Whedon’s movie Serenity, leading him to being a producer/director for the documentary film “Done The Impossible: The Fans’ Tale of Firefly & Serenity.”
 He brought some of the Firefly cast aboard his Browncoat Cruise and recruited several of the Firefly cast to appear in a film for charity.
+Throughout these experiences, he develops close personal relationships with many actors, authors, and computer industry luminaries.
 Brian speaks about his adventures to large audiences at conventions around the country.

 Press information is available at: www.callapple.org/press